dumbo25/newt/README.md

 - migrate from raspbian to Raspberry Pi OS
 - if possible use one USB on RPi as source and 7 USBs on HUB as destination (I don't want the image on the RPi)
 - might need to get missing graphics from other repos???
-- figure out how to get to website: python3 system/server.py, what is URL?
-Allow port 80 in ufw (allowed); do www files need to be moved to /var/www ??? do I have to have some microsd cards inserted? there are no .img files
+- figure out how to get to website:
+	- python3 system/server.py, what is URL?
+	- Allow port 80 in ufw (allowed);
+	- do www files need to be moved to /var/www ???
+	- do I have to have some microsd cards inserted? there are no .img files
+- Add argparse
+- Add docstrings
+- Expand help
+- Add mylog
+- Better messaging

 ## Required Hardware